 - NuForce/Massdrop EDC in-ears: These may not be the be-all-end-all of in-ear monitors, but this collab between NuForce and Massdrop is certainly one heck of a bargain.
 It’s just gravy that their design is so smart; plus, they isolate sound really well.
 Full review

 - Shure SE-215-K: Shure makes plenty of audio equipment, but the Shure SE-215-K ‘buds just might be a classic.

 How we chose

-Disclaimer: regardless of what we put on this list, we definitely missed some great options.
+Disclaimer: Regardless of what we put on this list, we definitely missed some great options.
 That isn’t because we decided to ignore them, but because there are hundreds of great ‘buds out there.
-Picking 5 came down to a few main things.
+Picking five came down to a few main things.
 First was affordability.
 You can go deep down the rabbit hole when it comes to in-ear headphones.

 After price, the most important feature quickly becomes sound quality.
 Luckily, there are plenty of options here.
-Unlike Bluetooth headphones where manufacturers have to keep up with software advancements, in-ears are all about the hardware.
-And they’ve had decades to fine tune the sound to for the best experience, resulting in plenty of great sounding ‘buds that won’t cost you too much.
+Unlike Bluetooth headphones, in-ears are all about the hardware rather than software.
+And companies have had decades to fine-tune the sound for the best experience, resulting in plenty of great sounding ‘buds that won’t cost you too much.

-Comfort is important too, but there’s a lot of variability there—not all of our observations are going to hold true for everyone there.
+Comfort is important too, but there’s a lot of variability there.
+Not all of our observations are going to hold true for everyone.
 Consequently, we didn’t spend a ton of time waxing poetic about this feature, because your experiences will differ from ours; you have different ears, after all!
 Additionally, there remain some third party foam tip options for you to consider—offering even better isolation and fit than the standard silicone tips.
 Good ear tips will make even the best earbuds sound even better.